isprojects/mstform/README.md

 are not affected do not have their messages affected - the frontend holds on to these validation messages.

+Warnings are treated like errors, except that any warning does not make the form invalid - saving is still possible.

 ### Configuring backend processing

 Here is how we hook our `process` function into the backend.